DeltaRazero/lex2-py3/docs/src/docs/03_lexer_usage.rst

 Iteration and Tokenization
 --------------------------

 Once a lexer is instantiated and prepared, the lexer's :meth:`get_next_token() <ILexer.get_next_token>` method is to be used to tokenize the input data.
 Whenever the method is called, the lexer will iterate through the textstream and return the next identifiable token it can find back to the caller.
-Once the end of data (EOD) is reached, the lexer will raise the :exc:`EOD <lex2.exc.EOD>` signal exception to let the caller know to break out of a main lexing loop.
+Once the end of stream (EOF) is reached, the lexer will raise the :exc:`EOF <lex2.exc.EOF>` signal exception to let the caller know to break out of a main lexing loop.

 Tokens are in the form of :py:class:`Token` class instances, and contain information about the token type, tokenized data, and position in the textstream (in the form of a :class:`TextPosition <lex2.textio.TextPosition>` class instance).